Dhruvpamnani/aj-camera/README.md

 ># **QBCore | aj-camera**

-This is a fork of the ESX Resource [kim-camera](https://github.com/quimalborch/kim-camera/) all right go to them.
-I only took that resource, made it work out of the box with QBCore.
+This is a fork of the ESX Resource [kim-camera](https://github.com/quimalborch/kim-camera/) all rights go to them.
+I only took the resource, made it work out of the box with QBCore.
 Along with some other changes such as some keys are different, different animations and the ability to destroy cameras so people can no longer look through them.
 Along with some UI I *barrowed* from qb-houses

 >## **Features**